THU-KEG/EDUKG/README.md

 2. A large-scale, heterogeneous K-12 educational KG with more than 252 million entities and 3.86 billion triplets based on the data from massive educa- tional and external resources;

-3. A flexible and sustainable construction and maintenance mechanism empow- ers EDUKG to evolve dynamically, where we design guiding schema of the construction methodology as hot-swappable, and we simultaneously monitor 32 different data sources for incrementally infusing heterogeneous data.
+3. A flexible and sustainable construction and maintenance mechanism empowers EDUKG to evolve dynamically, where we design guiding schema of the construction methodology as hot-swappable, and we simultaneously monitor 32 different data sources for incrementally infusing heterogeneous data.

 ## Updates